Palacio del Valle

-The Palacio del Valle, is a historic villa in Cienfuegos, Cuba, built by the Italian architect, Alfredo Colli, from 1913 to 1917 and reminiscent of Moorish architecture.
+The Palacio del Valle is a historic villa in Cienfuegos, Cuba, built by the Italian architect Alfredo Colli, from 1913 to 1917.
+It is reminiscent of Moorish architecture.

 The original client of the villa was the Cuban merchant Celestino Caces, who then sold it to Asturian-born Acisclo del Valle Blanco, who had its construction completed.
 Today, the villa is occupied by an upscale hotel and restaurant.

 In 2000, it was declared a National Monument by the board.